 A urine sample can tip us off to infection, kidney disease, diabetes and blood pressure issues.

-The microscopic examination of cells, fluids, and tissues is valuable in leading to a diagnosis.
+The microscopic examination of cells, fluids, and tissues is valuable for accurate diagnosis.

-Often sent to our reference laboratory partner, we check your pet’s stool twice a year for signs of intestinal disease and parasites.
-We will examine the stool for outward signs of disease such as blood, mucus and abnormal consistency or color.
-We also perform a fecal flotation procedure and inspect with a microscope, which is the best way of detecting the most common internal parasites, such as roundworms, hookworms and whipworms.
+We check your pet’s stool twice a year for parasites and such signs of disease as blood, mucus and abnormal consistency or color.
+We also perform a fecal flotation procedure and inspect it with a microscope, which is the best way to detect the most common internal parasites, such as roundworms, hookworms and whipworms.